djlduckett/R-Scripts/structure.resampler/README.txt

 that have a p-value <= 0.05, and then divides this count by the total number of replicates.

+These results do not contain any p-value corrections, such as Bonferroni, Benjamini- Yekutieli, etc.

 IMPORTANT:
 The script will write over any files that have the same name as the output files, so if your working directory contains files or folders with identical names to what the outputs